Apartment: By size and other characteristics of the building

 Apartment buildings are multi-story buildings where three or more residences are contained within one structure.
-Such a building may be called an apartment building, apartment complex, flat complex, block of flats, tower block, high-rise or, occasionally, mansion block (in British English), especially if it consists of many apartments for rent.
+Such a building may be called an apartment building, apartment complex, flat complex, block of flats, tenement (Scotland),tower block, high-rise or, occasionally, mansion block (in British English), especially if it consists of many apartments for rent.
 A high-rise apartment building is commonly referred to as a residential tower, apartment tower, or block of flats in Australia.

 A high-rise building is defined by its height differently in various jurisdictions.
 It may be only residential, in which case it might also be called a tower block, or it might include other functions such as hotels, offices, or shops.
 There is no clear difference between a tower block and a skyscraper, although a building with fifty or more stories is generally considered a skyscraper.
 High-rise buildings became possible with the invention of the elevator (lift) and cheaper, more abundant building materials.
 Their structural system usually is made of reinforced concrete and steel.